Interference Alignment with Quantized Grassmannian Feedback in the K-user Constant MIMO Interference Channel: Simulation Results

 \subsection{Validation of the DoF results}

-We now use the quantization error model introduced in the previous section to analyze the CSI feedback scheme from Section~\ref{section_proposed_quantized_feedback} in the high SNR regime.
+We now use the perturbation technique introduced in the previous section to analyze the CSI feedback scheme from Section~\ref{section_proposed_quantized_feedback} in the high SNR regime.
 Figure \ref{fig:lb} depicts the sum rate performance using the perturbation method compared to perfect CSI and to the lower bound derived in \eqref{in28}.
-The slope of the sum rate at high SNR regime obtained for the quantizer with $N_f=\frac{N_G}{2}\log P$ bits is identical to that of perfect CSI, as is the case for the lower bound derived in \eqref{in28}. \\
+The slope of the sum rate at high SNR regime obtained for the quantizer with $B_{\rm G}=\frac{N_{\rm G}}{2}\log P$ bits is identical to that of perfect CSI, as is the case for the lower bound derived in \eqref{in28}. \\